 Buying an apartment does not end the moment you are handed the keys.
 Therefore, the developer must offer an after-sales service that will help eliminate any deficiencies (finishing defects, etc.) or carry out certain necessary formalities before moving into a new apartment.
 Some developers have a customer support team who are responsible for water, electricity and gas, or property insurance.

 Other developers go further and offer interior design services or even help you find the best financing conditions for your real estate purchase.

 The die is thrown!
 You have already found a serious developer who meets all your requirements.
 However, there is one final step left before you say the final yes and sign the contract.

 Before signing the contract, make sure that the developer has fulfilled all their obligations.
-Study all documentation and sales contract carefully: they must indicate the final price including VAT, payment method and the due date.
-In addition, a provision should be included establishing a penalty for delays in the delivery of real estate or refunds of amounts paid, including interest and taxes.
-It is advisable that the contract spells out the terms of insurance or bank guarantee of the developer for possible subsequent compensation.
+Study all documentation and sales contract carefully; they must indicate the final price including VAT, payment method and the due date.
+In addition, a provision should be included establishing a penalty for delays in the delivery of the real estate or refunds of amounts paid, including interest and taxes.
+The contract should spell out the terms of insurance or bank guarantee of the developer for possible subsequent compensation.

 In addition, when renting an apartment, the developer is obliged to provide the buyer with the following documentation:

-We hope that all of these tips will help you select prestigious real estate developer and buy apartment in new building in Spain.
+We hope that these tips will help you select a prestigious real estate developer and buy an apartment in a new building in Spain.

 Are you looking for a property in Spain?
 We have everything you need.
 At Spain-Real.Estate we check every property offer.
-Here you can find a detailed description of the property, plans, photographs.
+Here you can find a detailed description of the property, plans, and photographs.
 Check out our exclusive selection of property offers in Spain.
-Make your dream come true!
+Make your dreams come true!